alokyadav9045/vitalize-fitness/README.md

-# Pulse Gym Management System
+# Vitalize Fitness Management System

 A comprehensive web application for managing gym operations, built with Next.js, TypeScript, and MongoDB.